By Courtney Sperlazza, MPH

 In the US, stevia is considered to be safe to use during pregnancy.
 It has been given the GRAS (generally recognized as safe) designation by regulatory agencies.
 If you are pregnant or nursing, always check with your doctor before making any changes to your health regimen.

-Equip products are sweetened with 100 mg of pure stevia rebA without additives like erythritol.
+Equip products (like our grassfed collagen) are sweetened with 100 mg of pure stevia rebA without additives like erythritol.

 Stevia and Endocrine Disruption